 Feedback from tennis sensors can increase your tennis skills!
 Here is a list of the best ones in the market.

 Measuring your performance and get direct feedback on how to improve is crucial for becoming better in any sports.
-In many sports, like tennis, there are a ton of gadgets in different shapes and forms that can help you.
+In many sports, like tennis, there are a ton of gadgets and devices in different shapes and forms that can help you.
 Some of these gadgets are sensors that track your swing and identifying stroke, speed, spin, and sweet spot and then comes up with suggestions on how to improve.

 The price range on such products varies between $49 and $100 dollars.
 It is therefore not a very big investment if you love tennis.
 You’ll find an updated list with prices at the bottom of the page.

 Check out: 24 Really Cool Tennis Gadgets

 Here is the fresh and updated list of recommended tennis sensors in the shops right now you can buy.

 1. Zepp Tennis Sensor 2 – Swing & Match Analyzer

 The tennis sensor called Zepp Tennis 2 is a well-known sensor among tennis players.
 We actually wrote about the first edition back n 2014 and it is still a very popular tennis gadget.
 The sensor piece itself is a bright yellow round device that is attached to the end of the racket in different manners.
 You can either use a flex mount that works for any rackets or using a mount that replaces the end cap.

 With this cool device, you can measure over 1000 data points per second and send the data to your smartphone for review.
 The sensor tracks key performance metrics for each swing including ball speed, spin, stroke type like serve, smash volley, topspin, drive, slice, sweet spot and more.
 It also acts as a kind of activity tracker that provides you with metrics like activity time and calories burned.